L3MON4D3/nvim-matchconfig/README.md

 -- For all buffers that belong to a cmake-project, register a keybinding for -- running `cmake --build build`.
+-- A buffer belongs to a cmake project if a `CMakeLists.txt` can be found in any -- of its parent-directories.
 -- Note that ideally, this would be improved by using some repl-plugin for more -- interactivity. local cmake_generic = matchconfig.register(extra_matchers.cmake(), c{